Start your business

 You’ll also need to follow state guidelines when adopting a DBA name.
 In Alaska, your DBA name must be distinguishable from any registered corporate business name on record.
 Before registering your DBA name, do a name search on the state’s lookup tool to see if any business entities are already using your desired name.

-To register your DBA name, you must file with the Department of Commerce, Community, and Economic Development’s Division of Corporations, Business, and Professional Licensing.
-The state requires that you fill out a form called the Business Name Registration.
+Unlike most states, Alaska requires you to obtain a business license before being allowed to register your DBA name.
+This is done through the Department of Commerce, Community, and Economic Development’s Division of Corporations, Business, and Professional Licensing.
+The state also requires that you fill out a form called the Business Name Registration.
 This can also be done online.

 Here are the steps to take when registering your Alaska DBA name: